shaurya-src/shaurya-src/README.md

 <p align="center">
   <code>
   I'm Shaurya Choudhary, an adept learner exploring the depths of technology.
 I am a 3rd year undergrad at VIT, Vellore, majoring in Computer Science and Engineering (<strong>CSE</strong>).
-I have a great passion for <strong>Data Strcutruces & Algorithms</strong> along with <strong>Data Science</strong>.
+I have a great passion for <strong>Data Structures & Algorithms</strong> along with <strong>Data Science</strong>.
   </code>
 </p>